Ricci iteration on homogeneous spaces: Main results

+We propose the following conjecture.
+It is motivated by Theorems~\ref{s2Thm}~(i) and~\ref{GenThm}~(i), as well as the fact that compact homogeneous Ricci solitons are necessarily Einstein (see~\cite[Theorem~1.4]{MJ15}).

 \begin{conj} Suppose $H$ is maximal in $G$.
-Let $g_1$ be a Riemannian metric in $\calM$. \begin{enumerate}[(i)] \item If a sequence $\{g_i\}_{i\in\NN}\subset\calM$ starting with $g_1$ and satisfying~(\ref{RIEq}) exists and is unique, then this sequence converges to an Einstein metric.
+Let $g_1$ be a Riemannian metric in $\calM$. \begin{enumerate}[(i)] \item If a sequence $\{g_i\}_{i\in\NN}\subset\calM$ starting with $g_1$ and satisfying the iteration equation~(\ref{RIEq}) exists and is unique, then this sequence converges to an Einstein metric.